Shivendra Bahadur Singh

-Shivendra Bahadur Singh is an Indian politician.
-He was elected to the Lok Sabha, the lower house of the Parliament of India from Rajnandgaon, Madhya Pradesh as a member of the Indian National Congress.
+Lal Shivendra Bahadur Singh is an Indian politician and Belonging to the Khairagarh State Royal family.
+He was elected to the Lok Sabha, the lower house of the Parliament of India from Rajnandgaon, Madhya Pradesh as a member of the Indian National Congress.He was widely recognized in national political circles as a close childhood friend and classmate of former Prime Minister Rajiv Gandhi.